Show: NBC’s Parks and Recreation

-Much like Leslie and Ann, Leslie and Ron deserved a separate category, but I figured it would be best to take readers back to one of Parks and Recreation’s strongest episodes.
+Much like Leslie and Ann, Leslie and Ron deserved a separate category from the Pawnee Parks Department, but I figured it would be best to take readers back to one of Parks and Recreation’s strongest episodes.
 “Leslie and Ron” is TV perfection.
 We all have a couple of TV episodes we turn to when we are not having the best day, and “Leslie and Ron” easily became one of those episodes for me.

 As I had said in my episode review for the episode ““Leslie and Ron” did the best job of exhibiting the heart of Parks and Recreation.
 Friendships and dreams – creating special things from nothing.”
 The entire episode gorgeously illuminates why Leslie and Ron are such an incredible duo.
 At their best, Leslie and Ron were like siblings—in spite of Ron choosing to refer to them as “work proximity associates,” no one knew him as well as Leslie did—at least until Diane came into the picture.